 Tell someone: Make sure a few of your family members or close friends have your itinerary.
-Keep them updated on your movements so they know where you are and make arrangements to contact them from time to time.
+Keep them updated on your movements so they know where you are and arrange to contact them from time to time.

 Important documents: Keep scanned copies of all important documents like passport, visa and any other identification documents.
 As a precaution, email yourself copies for easy access.

-Be aware of the local customs and laws: Make sure that even inadvertently you do not break a law or do something which is viewed as disrespectful to the local culture.
+Be aware of the local customs and laws: Make sure that you do not break a law and be careful not to do anything that is considered disrespectful to the local culture.
 Dress appropriately so as not to cause offense.

-If you plan to drive while traveling then ensure you have the required driving license.
+If you plan to drive while travelling, make sure you have the required driving license.
 It is vital that you are aware of all the traffic rules and regulations before you drive in another country.

 Tip: Apply for an International Drivers License before you leave home.

-When you’re packing, consider where you are traveling to, the weather, the activities you plan to do.
-Most places have nearby laundromats or day wash and fold services that make life simple.
+When packing, consider where you are traveling to, the weather and most importantly, the activities you plan to do.
+Most places have nearby laundromats or day wash and fold services that make life on the road, simple.